 Appointed by a local children’s’ charity, this was a demanding project close to the hearts of all who worked on it, at the practice through to suppliers and contractors.

-The new building, annexed to the hospice’s existing listed building, was to provide much needed consultation rooms, flexible lecture/teaching spaces, music therapy room (supplied by the Amy Winehouse Foundation), a new reception area and further office facilities.
+The new structure, annexed to the hospice’s existing listed building, was to provide much needed consultation rooms, flexible lecture/teaching spaces, a music therapy room (supplied by the Amy Winehouse Foundation), a new reception area and further office facilities.

-We created the annexe with a sense of real achievement in creating such a modern architectural building, but in understanding the significance of the building in providing improved facilities for the children and their families.
+The annexe was created with a sense of real achievement in establishing such a modern architectural building, but also in understanding the significance of the building in providing improved facilities for the children and their families.